PrincetonUniversity/gpudash/README.md

 {"timestamp": "1678144802", "host": "comp-g1", "index": "3", "user": "kt415", "util": "44", "jobid": "46048505"}
 {"timestamp": "1678144802", "host": "comp-g2", "index": "0", "user": "kt415", "util": "82", "jobid": "46015407"}
 ```

+The column files are read by `gpudash` to generate the dashboard.

 ### 2. Generate a CSV file called `uid2user.csv` containing UIDs and the corresponding usernames.
 Here is a sample of the file: